crosstheages/public-data/patch-notes.md

 ### Changes

+- Adventure Mode
   - Added a way to display the Adventure mode information popup again by clicking on the information button in the header.
+- Miscellaneous
   - Animations shown on the dashboard are now level 2 instead of level 4+3.

 ### Fixes

+- Adventure Mode
   - Fixed an issue regarding the deck of the AI for dungeons being always the same.
   - Fixed an issue where duels could start in an incorrect state and not show the board/hand (with a reconnection the only way to play the game).
   - Fixed an issue with the shard combine where you didn't receive the card directly but was sent to the inbox after restarting the game.
   - Fixed some UI issues with the popup explaining Adventure mode.
   - Fixed an issue with the energy refill popup not working as intended.
   - Fixed some texts in the tutorials.

 ## 0.16.6594 Patch